mgreenberry/MS2-Smart-Associates/TESTING.md

      * Test: - To make sure that all headers, paragraphs and other content was clear and readable
      * Result: - I created the website using Bootstrap v.4 and the "row" and "col" tags to make the site responsive to all devices, but especially mobile
      * Verdict: - Success
-  3. I want to easily understand about the courses provided
+  3. I want to easily understand what the company is
-     * Test: - The **Lessons** 'Call-out' button on the 'Home' (index.html) page and within the navigation bar were clicked
+     * Test: - The **Home Page or About Us Page** describes the company with a strapline and interactive rotating gallery of images.
-     * Result: - Clicking the 'call-out' button and/or using the links within the navigation bar directed to the 'Lessons (lessons.html) page.
-Some additional information about the classes/courses was provided on the 'Home' page (index.html)
+     * Result: - Clicking the 'Smart Associates' text within the navigation bar directed to the 'Home Page (index.html) page.
      * Verdict: - Success
-  4. I want an attractive home page introducing HAPPY HANDS
+  4. I want an attractive 'services' page explaining the types of services the company offers
-     * Test: - Every page shoudl have a hero image and page header title text and subheading
+     * Test: - Every page should have a hero image and page header title text and subheading
      * Result: - A hero image and text appeared on every page
      * Verdict: - Success
   5. I want to click on navigation links to be taken to the correct page/section and to be able to return to the home page or another page without using the brower forward/backward buttons
-     * Test: - Each link was tested for each page, i.e. the 'Lessons' text directs me to the 'Lessons' (lessons.html) page
+     * Test: - Each link was tested for each page, i.e. the 'services' text directs me to the 'services' section
      * Result: - Each link directed to the correct page
      * Verdict: - Success
   6. I want these navigation links to include user friendly menus which are easy to uderstand and use